carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Syntax:
 """""""
 This is an overloaded intrinsic.
-The data stored in memory is a vector of any integer, floating point or pointer data type.
+The data stored in memory is a vector of any integer, floating-point or pointer data type.

 ::